Amazon Echo example configuration.yaml entry emulated_hue:

 entities.
 The driving use case behind this functionality is to allow Home Assistant to work with an Amazon Echo with no set up cost outside of configuration changes.

-To enable the emulated Hue bridge, add the following to your
+To enable the emulated Hue bridge, add one of the following configs to your

 - host_ip (Optional): The IP address that your Home Assistant installation is running on.
 If you do not specify this option, the component will attempt to determine the IP address on its own.

 - listen_port (Optional): The port the Hue bridge API web server will run on.
 If not specified, this defaults to 8300.
 This can be any free port on your system.